chiraz/Definitive-Guide-of-Tunisian-Dialect-NLP-Resources/Readme.md

 - A. Hamdi, A. Nasr, N. Habash, and N. Gala, “POS-tagging of Tunisian Dialect Using Standard Arabic Resources and Tools,” In Workshop on Arabic Natural Language Processing, Beijing, China, pp. 59 – 68, 2015.

+Notes and excerpts:
 	"exploits the closeness between standard Arabic and Tunisian dialect to develop a POS tagger by converting a Tunisian sentence to MSA lattice, followed by a disambiguation step; a MSA target sentence is then produced and tagged simply with a MSA tagger."

 - R. Boujelbane, M. Mallek, M. Ellouze, and L. Hadrich-Belguith,  “Fine grained POS tagging of spoken Tunisian dialect corpora,”
 In International Conference on Applications of Natural Language to Data Bases/Information Systems.
 Springer, pp. 59–62, 2014.

+Notes and excerpts:
 	"uses the lexicon of Zribi et al (2013) to convert a standard Arabic corpus for creating a large Tunisian dialect corpus in order to train a POS tagger."

 - I. Zribi, M. E. Khemakhem, and L. Hadrich-Belguith, “Morphological analysis of Tunisian dialect,” In International Joint Conference on Natural Language Processing, pp. 992–996, 2013.

+Notes and excerpts:
 	"proposes a morphological analyzer for the Tunisian dialect based on a MSA  morphological analyzer, as well as a lexicon for the Tunisian dialect as an expansion of an exisiting MSA lexicon."